Risk of estimators for Sobol' sensitivity indices based on metamodels: Risk of Sobol' indices estimation

 \end{theorem}

-An evident corollary of the previous theorem is the sufficient condition for the convergence of Sobol indices in the mean square sense. \begin{corollary} Under the assumptions of Theorem~\ref{th: si_mse_int}, suppose additionally $\lim_{N \to \infty} \|e_{N}\|_{\mu} = 0$.
+An obvious corollary of the previous theorem is the sufficient condition for the convergence of Sobol' indices in the mean square sense. \begin{corollary} Under the assumptions of Theorem~\ref{th: si_mse_int}, suppose additionally $\lim_{N \to \infty} \|e_{N}\|_{\mu} = 0$.
 Let $N = N(n)$,

 then

 \end{corollary}